Aqua Faucets by Kubebath Review & Rating Updated: 11/303/23

-U. S. trademark registrations of the word Kubebath and the Kubebath logo including the tagline "Affordable Luxury for Your Bathroom", were applied for by Kubebath, LLC.
-The registration applications were allowed to lapse.
-The U. S. Patent Office now shows both applications as "abandoned."
-The trademarks are not registered in Canada.
+U. S. trademark registrations of the word Kubebath and the Kubebath graphic logo including the tagline "Affordable Luxury for Your Bathroom", were applied for by Kubebath, LLC but the applications were allowed to lapse.
+The trademarks were also applied for in Canada, but again, allowed to lapse.

 Styles are often adopted from Europe and North America.
 A design that sells well in these major markets will usually be imitated by Asian factories.
 The lag time is usually 3 to 5 years, so by the time a design appears in a Chinese faucet it is no longer new.